-In December 2019, a novel strain of coronavirus, which causes the disease known as COVID-19, was reported to have surfaced in Wuhan, China.
-In March 2020, the World Health Organization declared the COVID-19 outbreak a pandemic, which continues to spread throughout the U.S. and worldwide.
-We could be materially and adversely affected by the risks, or the public perception of the risks, related to an epidemic, pandemic, outbreak, or other public health crisis, such as the recent outbreak of COVID-19.
-We are continuing to monitor the global outbreak and spread of COVID-19 and have taken steps to identify and mitigate the adverse impacts on, and risks to, our business posed by its spread and actions taken by governmental and health authorities to address the COVID-19 pandemic.
-The spread of COVID-19 has caused us to modify our business practices, including implementing a global work from home policy for certain employees who are able to perform their duties remotely and reducing travel.
-For those employees working from our facilities, including certain essential employees in our laboratory and who perform manufacturing functions, and certain other employees as deemed essential from time to time, we have implemented stringent safety measures designed to comply with applicable federal, state and local guidelines instituted in response to the COVID-19 pandemic.
-Fluctuation in infection rates in the regions in which we operate has resulted in periodic changes in restrictions that vary from region to region and require vigilant attention and rapid response to new or reinstated orders.
-We expect to continue to take actions as may be required or recommended by government authorities or as we determine are in the best interests of our employees, the patients we serve and other business partners in light of COVID-19.
-The COVID-19 pandemic has delayed, and we expect it may continue to delay, the timing of patient enrollment and treatment in certain of our ongoing clinical studies.
+We are continuing to monitor the global outbreak and spread of COVID-19, including evolving COVID-19 viral strains, and have taken steps to identify and mitigate the adverse impacts on, and risks to, our business posed by its spread and actions taken by governmental and health authorities to address the COVID-19 pandemic.
+For example, we have implemented a global work from home policy for certain employees who are able to perform their duties remotely.
+For those employees working from our facilities, including certain essential employees in our laboratory and who perform manufacturing functions, and certain other employees we deem essential from time to time, we have implemented stringent safety measures designed to comply with applicable federal, state and local guidelines instituted in response to the COVID-19 pandemic.
+The COVID-19 pandemic is affecting the United States and global economies and has affected and may continue to affect our operations and those of third parties on which we rely, including by causing disruptions in our raw material and anti-PD-1 supply, the manufacturing of our product candidates and our commercialization processes.
+In addition, timing of patient enrollment and treatment in certain of our ongoing clinical studies has been impacted by the pandemic.
 For example, the enrollment of our clinical trial of RP1 in liver and kidney transplant patients with CSCC, representing highly immunocompromised patient populations, has been slower than expected for reasons we attribute to the COVID-19 pandemic.
-However, the extent of these delays is currently unknown and has and will likely continue to vary by clinical study site and may be amplified as a result of the impacts of a "second wave" of the virus outbreak.
+However, the extent of these delays is currently unknown and has and will likely continue to vary by clinical study.
 In addition, we may incur unforeseen costs as a result of disruptions in clinical supply or preclinical study or clinical trial delays.
-While vaccines for COVID-19 are being, and have been developed, there is no guarantee that any such vaccine will be effective, work as expected or be made available or will be accepted on a significant scale and in a timely manner.
-The impact of COVID-19 on our business future results will largely depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the ultimate geographic spread of the disease, the duration of the pandemic, travel restrictions and social distancing in the United States and other countries, business closures or business disruptions, the ultimate impact on financial markets and the global economy, and the effectiveness of actions taken in the United States and other countries to contain and treat the disease.
-See "Risk Factors-Our financial condition and results of operations could be adversely affected by the recent novel coronavirus disease-2019, or COVID-19, outbreak." in Part II, Item 1A of this Quarterly Report.
+The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19, including new viral strains of COVID-19, the actions taken in an effort to contain it or to potentially treat or continue to vaccinate against COVID-19 and the economic impact on local, regional, national and international markets.
+We continue to actively monitor this situation and the possible effects on our financial condition, liquidity, operations, suppliers, industry and workforce.
+For additional information, see "Risk Factors-Our financial condition and results of operations could be adversely affected by the coronavirus disease-2019, or COVID-19, outbreak." in Part II, Item 1A of this Quarterly Report.